A study found that while neuroticism increases the likelihood of mild cognitive impairment syndrome, openness reduces it.

 The researchers found that neuroticism increases the risk of nonamnesic mild cognitive impairment by 6%.
 Openness has the opposite effect, reducing the risk by 6%.

-The study appears in the Journal of the American Geriatrics Society.
+The study appears in the

 The study looked at the effect of personality on two syndromes that experts consider potential precursors to dementia.
 The first is motoric cognitive risk (MCR) syndrome, and the second is mild cognitive impairment (MCI) syndrome.